 “The answersheets of outstation colleges take at least two-three days to reach the Examination House at Kalina, leaving room for tampering,” said Deshmukh, after eight officials of MU were caught by the Bhandup police on May 21 for smuggling engineering exam answer sheets out of the examination centre.
 University registrar M A Khan said, “When we started online assessment in 2013, we had decided that all answer sheets must be sealed at the exam centres and should reach the scanning section of the Examination House within 24 hours of the exam.”

-- HC directs Mumbai University to give extra answersheets to students
+- Mumbai University to use holograms on answersheets

 However, the mandate has not been implemented properly.
 The seal, which is supposed to be opened by the scanning centre, is sometimes broken during transit, Khan said.
 “The university needs to monitor the time the answer sheets take from the moment they were dispatched from the exam centre to the time they reach the scanning section,” said Khan.
 Deshmukh said the university’s staff crunch could also be the reason behind the security lapse.
 While the number of colleges affiliated to the university has increased from 245 in 1985 to the current 748, only eight new positions have been approved for non-teaching employees since then.